lRomul/ball-action-spotting/README.md

 ### Training

 I made several stages of training to obtain 86.47 mAP@1 on the challenge split (87.03 on the test):
-1. **Basic training.** The 2D encoder starts from ImageNet weights, and other parts start from scratch.
+1. **Basic training ([config](configs/ball_action/sampling_weights_001.py)).** The 2D encoder starts from ImageNet weights, and other parts start from scratch.
-2. **Training on Action Spotting Challenge videos and classes.** Same weights as in p1.
+2. **Training on Action Spotting Challenge dataset ([config](configs/action/action_sampling_weights_002.py)).** Same weights as in 1.
-3. **Transfer learning training.** 2D and 3D encoders start from p2 weights.
-Out-of-fold predictions from p1 were used for sampling.
+3. **Transfer learning ([config](configs/ball_action/ball_tuning_001.py)).** 2D and 3D encoders start from 2 weights.
+Out-of-fold predictions from 1 were used for data sampling (more details later).
-4. **Finetuning training on long sequences.** 2D and 3D encoders start from p3 weights.
+4. **Fine-tuning with long sequence ([config](configs/ball_action/ball_finetune_long_004.py)).** 2D and 3D encoders start from 3 weights.
 2D encoder weights are frozen.

+#### Basic training

+In this challenge, I used 7-fold cross-validation to tune the training pipeline more precisely.
+Each labeled video from the dataset is a different fold.

+In short, the resulting training pipeline:
+* Learning rate warmup first 6 epochs from 0 to 3e-4, cosine annealing last 30 epochs to 3e-6
+* Batch size 4, one training epoch 6000 samples
+* Optimizer AdamW with weight decay 0.01
+* Focal Loss with alpha 0.4, gamma 1.2
+* Model EMA with decay 0.999
+* Initial weights for 2D encoder ImageNet pretrained
+* Model hyperparameters listed in model part above

+Worth writing about sampling techniques during training, which significantly impacts its results.
+For basic training, was used simple but well work sampling algorithm.
+For each training sample, randomly take video index by a uniform distribution.
+Then randomly choose a frame index by the following distribution.
+Large values are placed in a window of 9 frames around event label.
+Values are calculated so that the sum of probabilities around actions equals the sum around non-action frames.
+I tried different ratios, but equal chance to show empty and event frame worked best.
+I will introduce a more advanced sampling scheme in the part about transfer learning.

+#### Training on Action Spotting Challenge dataset

+#### Transfer learning

+#### Fine-tuning with long sequence

 ### Data loading

 ### Prediction and postprocessing

-### Progress
+### Training and prediction accelerations

 You can see detailed progress of the solution development during the challenge in [spreadsheets](https://docs.google.com/spreadsheets/d/1mGnTdrVnhoQ8PJKNN539ZzhZxSowc4GpN9NdyDJlqYo/edit?usp=sharing).